danimfernandes/tkgwv2/README.md

 14       rs444444444;rs55555555     0       44444   A       G
 ```

 Then, to help generate the individual 'map' files, a binary PLINK dataset covering the <ins>exact</ins> same positions as the 'bed' file above is needed.
 PLINK's _--vcf_ can be used to convert from VCF.GZ to binary PLINK.
-For increased efficiency and speed, we suggest to generate this dataset with a single individual.

 'bim' file:
 ```